dmbarbour/wikilon/docs/Performance.md

         @foo.v2 {%foo.v1}(another command)
         @foo.v3 {%foo.v2}(yet another command)

-A very simple technique in context is to cache evaluation results relative to individual words in the dictionary.
+A very simple technique in context is to cache evaluation results for each step, and allow them to decay normally (e.g. via exponential decay models).

 ## Quotas and Caching